Socialist Equality Party (Germany): Ideology

 The SGP is critical of trade unions (which it views as merely a tool of the labour aristocracy), social democrats, and Stalinist organisations.
-The party takes an anti-nationalist and anti-capitalist stance.
-It supports the introduction of universal basic income.
+The party takes an anti-nationalist and anti-capitalist stance while also supporting the introduction of universal basic income at 1,500 Euros per month.
+During the COVID-19 pandemic, the SGP continuously advocated for stronger measures.